Virginia Tech® home

 • Please note that acceptance of a Virginia Tech Project GO scholarship is also a commitment to continue studying the Russian language.
 Students are expected to take another full year of Russian courses upon their return from study abroad.

-• Non Virginia Tech students must work with the home institution to transfer credits.
+• Credits for Non-Virginia Tech students do NOT transfer through VT.
+Admitted students must work with the home institution to receive transfer credits

 Please visit the Virtual Study Abroad Booth that introduces our program and Daugavpils in a compact and entertaining way featuring videos, narrated presentations, maps, student testimonials, and downloadable materials.